 Qualifying Wages: The amount of wages an individual must have within a specified period in order to be entitled to compensation under a specific program.

 Regular Compensation: Benefit payments to individuals with respect to their unemployment under any State Unemployment Compensation Law including payments pursuant to 5 U.S.C., Chapter 85, (UCFE-UCX), but not including Additional, Extended Benefits, Disaster Unemployment Assistance, or Trade Readjustment Allowances.

 Reimbursable Employer: Certain nonprofit organizations, state or local government and political subdivisions which elect, or are required, to pay into the State Unemployment Fund a sum in lieu of contributions as provided in the Arkansas Unemployment Compensation Law (usually an amount equal to Unemployment Benefits drawn against such employer account).
 (Federal Government for UCFE, UCX, and PSE.)

 Reopened Claim (Lapsed): The first claim filed following a break in a Claims Series during a Benefit Year that was caused by other than intervening employment (i.e., illness, disqualification, unavailability, etc.)

-Reporting Requirements: The Rules, Regulations, or Procedures of the Department concerning the manner, frequency, and time required for claimants to report to offices of the Department of Workforce Services.
+Reporting Requirements: The Rules, Regulations, or Procedures of the Department concerning the manner, frequency, and time required for claimants to report to offices of the Division of Workforce Services.
 This can be in person, by mail, weekly, or bi-weekly.

 Seasonal Industry Determination: A Determination made as to whether the Seasonality Provision of the State Unemployment Compensation Law shall be applied to the benefit rights of workers employed in seasonal operations of an industry, occupation, establishment, or employer.